VerseGroup/DevVerse-api/README.md

 - Docker and docker-compose

 Connections:
-- Github API (central to app purpose)
+- GitHub API (central to app purpose)
 - Twilio API (for notifications)

-The app was designed for PantherHacks 2022.
 The code is open-source and documentation is available on the Github page (versegroup.github.io/devverse/).